Get match fit for the Big Bang with our series of Drum and Dance Workshops in Clare and Dublin over June and July.

-Remembering John Wadham 20 year anniversary concert in honour of the late great John Wadham, featuring the Jam Doherty trio, with Conor Heffernan and special guests.(USA).
+20 year anniversary concert in honour of the late great John Wadham, featuring Honor Heffernan with the Jim Doherty Trio and special guests, including Richie Buckley, Keith Donald, Sean Carpio and Monette Marino Keita.

 At a jazz gig in Donnybrook, Dublin in 1952, a 16 year-old boy sat in behind the drum kit, as a guest and within 16 bars changed the face of percussion in Ireland forever.
 For over forty years, John Wadham played in every Irish jazz group of distinction, and was constantly in demand as a session musician.